ihmcjacky/bug-fixing-case-studies/anc-docker-build-failure-related-to-babel/src/anc-frontend/README.md

 Skip this section and go to section 1.1.3 if you are not developing the anc-frontend project

 1. Install all packages mentioned in [section 1.1](#11-setup-prerequisite-environment)
-2. Clone the anc-frontend project using `git clone -b master-v2.0-web https://repo.gitlab.dev.hkg.internal.p2mt.com/p2-ui/anc-frontend.git`
+2. Clone the frontend project using your repository URL (example): `git clone https://github.com/YOUR_ORG/YOUR_REPO.git`
 3. Navigate to `<project_root>/client`
 4. Run `npm install`
 5. Run `npm run start`